Tovah Klein

 Contact

-Prior to coming to Barnard she was a clinical fellow at Boston Children’s Hospital and received her doctorate in psychology from Duke University.
+Prior to coming to Barnard she was a clinical fellow at Harvard and clinical psychology intern at Boston Children’s Hospital.
+She received her doctorate in psychology from Duke University.

 In The News